pearu/f2py/doc/developers_guide.rst

 Exceptions
 ++++++++++

-There are 5 types of exception raised in fparser2: `NoMatchError`, `FortranSyntaxError`, `ValueError`, `AssertionError` and `NotImplementedError`.
-These are discussed in turn.
+There are 6 types of exception raised in fparser2: `NoMatchError`, `FortranSyntaxError`, `ValueError`, `InternalError`, `AssertionError` and `NotImplementedError`.

+A baseclass `FparserException` is included which `NoMatchError`, `FortranSyntaxError` and `InternalError` subclass.
+The reason for this is to allow external tools to more simply manage fparser if it is used as a library.

+Eacho of the exceptions are now discussed in turn.

 `NoMatchError` can be raised by a class when the text it is given does not match the pattern for the class.
 A class can also return an empty